W427697/Discord-/MIGRATION.md

 ### Breaking changes

-#### Addon register.js renamed to manager.js
+#### register.js removed

 In SB 6.x and earlier, addons exported a `register.js` entry point by convention, and users would import this in `.storybook/manager.js`.
+This was [deprecated in SB 6.5](#deprecated-registerjs)

 In 7.0, most of Storybook's addons now export a `manager.js` entry point, which is automatically registered in Storybook's manager when the addon is listed in `.storybook/main.js`'s `addons` field.